rwpeterson/tagger/README.md

 11. Upload all release tarballs and SHA256 to tag using web interface

 This project uses vendor libraries that cannot be redistributed.
-They are compiled into Windows builds of `streamer`, so `streamer.exe` is not redistributable.
-The `cargo xtask` script will automatically make both a complete, nonredistributable release suitable for internal use, and a redistributable version without `streamer.exe` that can be uploaded to the public repository.
+They are compiled into Windows builds of `tagstream`, so `tagstream.exe` is not redistributable.
+The `cargo xtask` script will automatically make both a complete, nonredistributable release suitable for internal use, and a redistributable version without `tagstream.exe` that can be uploaded to the public repository.
 The Linux binaries do not contain vendor code and so can be distributed freely.

 [xt]: https://github.com/matklad/cargo-xtask/